Eugene Lyons: United States

 In later years, Lyons' political views shifted to the right, and for a time, he was editor with Reader's Digest, Plain Talk and National Review.
 He was involved with the broadcasts of Radio Free Europe and was also a member of the American Jewish League Against Communism.

 In the early 1940s and the Second Red Scare that followed World War II, Lyons was a frequent contributor to the popular press on anticommunist themes and criticized leftists whose he deemed inadequate in their refusal to denounce Stalinism.
 In The American Mercury, Lyons was critical of First Lady Eleanor Roosevelt for lending her prestige to a gathering of the American Youth Congress, a front joint organization bringing together Communist and Socialist student groups.
 In 1947, Lyons attacked former Vice President Henry A. Wallace as a former appeaser of the Soviet police state, who still refused to face up to the truly genocidal nature of the regime.

 Writing for the American Legion in 1950, Lyons, as a former Soviet spy himself, expressed support for allegations that the KGB and the GRU had recruited highly placed moles within the United States Federal Government.
 He also praised the work of the House Committee on Un-American Activities for investigating the covert operations of alleged spies recruited from within the CPUSA and for exposing other alleged Soviet spies in the Government's employ.

 Since 1951 Lyons was the chairman of the American Committee for the Liberation of the Peoples of Russia.
+Lyons was a member of the Citizens Committee for a Free Cuba, founded in 1963.
+He also sat on the National Advisory Board of Young Americans for Freedom.

 In addition to his work as a freelance journalist, Lyons wrote biographies.
 He published a widely-read biography of former President Herbert Hoover in 1964.
 In 1966, he published a biography of his maternal first cousin David Sarnoff, the chairman of RCA and founder of NBC.

 Lyons returned to the topic of why the Russian Revolution produced a genocidal police state rather than parliamentary democracy and the rule of law in his final book, Workers' Paradise Lost, published in 1967.